TaitoUnited/taito-cli/docs/tutorial/03-local-development.md

 For now, you should commit all your changes to the dev branch as feature branches are introduced only later in the tutorial.

-All commit messages must be structured according to the [Conventional Commits](http://conventionalcommits.org/) convention as application version number and release notes are generated automatically during release by the [semantic-release](https://github.com/semantic-release/semantic-release) library.
-Commit messages are automatically validated on commit, and thus, your commit will fail if you don't follow the convention.
+All commit messages must be structured according to the [Angular git commit convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) (see also [Conventional Commits](http://conventionalcommits.org/)).
+This is because application version number and release notes are generated automatically for production release by the [semantic-release](https://github.com/semantic-release/semantic-release) library.

 Some commit message examples: